I’ll be blunt, maybe even too blunt, but we need to face the problem before we start solving it!

 Everything we discussed above brings us to the one main end goal: Profit!

 These metrics will help you understand if the pricing model you’re using is the right one for your agency.
-You can read everything about different agency pricing models here.

 You need to understand all your costs, from employee salaries, rent, and client acquisition cost to costs of different tools you use.